 The background story of the inspiration comes from this article in the Indian Express where arguments and counter-arguments about the position, its power and the election were discussed.
 If a reader wants to understand the context of creating such an executive position then give this article in the Indian Express a good read, it will help in having a deeper understanding of the topic.

-“We considered whether we should adopt the American model or the British model where we have a hereditary King who is the fountain of all honour and power, but who does not actually enjoy any power.
+“We considered whether we should adopt the American model or the British model where we have a hereditary King who is the fountain of all honor and power, but who does not actually enjoy any power.
 All the power rests in the legislature to which the Ministers are responsible.
 We have had to reconcile the position of an elected President with an elected legislature and in doing so, we have adopted more or less the position of the British monarch for the President.“

 “His position is that of a constitutional President, Then we come to the Ministers.
 They are of course responsible to the legislature and tender advice to the President who is bound to act according to that advice.
 Although there are no spécifié provisions, as far as I know, in the Constitution itself making it binding on the President to accept the advice of the ministers, it is hoped that the convention under which in England the King acts always on the advice of his ministers will be established in this country also.”